pdenno/sheetserver/README.md

 ### Limitations

-(1) The only http method supported is GET.
+(1) The only http method currently supported is GET.

 (2) The GET uses only one query parameter; this parameter's value selects the spreadsheet row, the URI path as described in the mapping, selects the cell.